Bessie Hall: Family

 Elizabeth Hall, usually known as Bessie Hall, was born in Granville Beach (Lower Granville), Nova Scotia on 7 April 1849, the daughter of Captain Joseph Hall and Priscilla (Cushing) Hall.
 According to an 1871 deed, Captain Hall and his wife Priscilla purchased a home in Granville Beach (Lower Granville) from the Hon.
 James W. Johnson.
 The deed states that Captain Hall had been residing there for several years, likely with his daughter Bessie.
 This house still exists as a private residence.

 The Halls were a well-known family of shipbuilders and ship captains in Annapolis County, Nova Scotia.
 Bessie began to go to sea when she was 17, joining her father on deep sea voyages in the family's large square rigged sailing vessels.
 She showed great interest in navigation.
 Her father taught her Celestial navigation and ship handling as she assisted him in plotting voyages.

 In 1883, Captain Joseph Hall sold his Granville Beach house after building a new one in Granville Ferry around 1881.
-This newer house still stands as a bed and breakfast, named "The Seafaring Maiden" in honor of Captain Hall's famous daughter.
+This newer house once operated as a bed and breakfast, named "The Seafaring Maiden" in honor of Captain Hall's famous daughter.
+The bed and breakfast has ceased operating.